MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     For more information about signing Windows PowerShell scripts, see [about_Signing](/powershell/module/microsoft.powershell.core/about/about_signing) in the PowerShell documentation library.

-3. Copy this PowerShell script to the computer that will run the labeling commands, and delete the original on your computer.
-For example, the PowerShell script is copied to a file server on C:\Scripts\Aipauthentication.ps1
+3. Copy this PowerShell script to the computer that will label and protect files, and delete the original on your computer.
+For example, you copy the PowerShell script to C:\Scripts\Aipauthentication.ps1 on a Windows Server computer.

 #### Step 4: Create a task that runs the PowerShell script

-1. Make sure that the service account that will run the labeling commands has the **Log on as a batch job** right.
+1. Make sure that the service account that will label and protect files has the **Log on as a batch job** right.

-2. On the computer that will run the labeling commands, open Task Scheduler and create a new task that the service account runs whether the user is logged on or not, with the following values for the **Actions**:
+2. On the computer that will label and protect files, open Task Scheduler and create a new task.
+Configure this task to run as the service account that will label and protect files, and then configure the following values for the **Actions**:

     - **Action**: `Start a program`
     - **Program/script**: `Powershell.exe`